A Brief History of New Milton

-A new Post Office opened opposite the Milton Hotel and was run from 1895 by a Mrs Newhook.
+A new sub Post Office opened opposite the Milton Hotel and was run from 1895 by a Mrs Newhook.
 It is believed that this lady was responsible for the name given to the railway station and to our town.
-Mrs Newhook called her post office, the New Milton post office to differentiate it from the post office in Milton village.
+In order to avoid confusion with the main post office in Milton Village (beside the Wheat sheaf Inn) Mrs Newhook called her post office, the New Milton post office.
 A railway official looking for a name for the new railway station declared that if the name “New Milton” was good enough for the Post Office it was good enough for the railway.
 Thus the London and South Western Railway named the station New Milton.
 In 1900 the demand for housing and services led the West Hampshire water company to build our towns’ most famous landmark, the red brick water tower.

 Local brickworks supplied building material not just for the development of our town but also for those of others conurbations, in particular Bournemouth.
 The bricks were transported by the new railway.

 The area known as Whitefield was purchased by public subscription organised by the Reverend John Edward Kelsall.
 This came to be known as the War Memorial Recreation Ground and was made available for the use of all.
 The war memorial is situated at the southern end of the ground.
 An area of rough land to the north of the recreation ground was purchased by Mr Matterson a local benefactor and handed over to the town council for use as a bowling green and tennis courts.